 Contract Activity Description (CAD)

 The Early Childhood Transition activity is designed to help smooth the transition of children and families into kindergarten through the coordination and implementation of transition focused activities and communications.
 The transition facilitator will coordinate planning and connections between elementary schools, childcare centers, communities, and families.
 The transition strategies, including the facilitation of early kindergarten registration efforts and provision of transition activities/events, including the introduction of children and families to the school environment, will be provided.
-A transition communication will be sent to parents prior to kindergarten entry.
 If resources are available, families may receive transition/reference materials.
 The transition facilitator will work with community partners in support of kindergarten transition and participate in Ready Schools and Transition Alignment planning across local school districts.
 Activities/events will occur remotely as needed.